 The interrelationship between transportation and land use.
 What are the impacts of various transportation modes on land use patterns, and how can land use solutions influence travel demand.
 The integration of transportation into master planning and site impact analysis.
 Using quantitative methods to understand the land use and transportation linkage.

-URSP 640 - Growth Management and Environmental Planning (3)
+URSP 640 - Growth Management and Environmental Planning (3 Credits)

 Topics associated with growth management, defined as policies and strategies by which governments attempted to control the amount, location, pace, pattern and quality of development within their jurisdictions.

-URSP 661- City and Regional Economic Development Planning (3)
+URSP 661- City and Regional Economic Development Planning (3 Credits)